DCotterill/halixia-hugo/content/ma/volunteer-your-skills-517.md

 Learn more about volunteering and sharing your skills

-Learn more about changing someones life by using your skils by volunteering.
+Learn about changing someone's life by using your skills by volunteering.

 Skills-based volunteers can make a huge difference to people, as well as, good causes by adding capacity, growing capability and helping them to innovate.